salesforcecli/plugin-orchestrator/messages/appframework.delete.template.md

 # flags.target-org.description

 The target org to connect to for deleting the template.
-This org must have AppFramework enabled and you must have appropriate permissions to delete templates.
+This org must have Data Cloud and Tableau Next enabled and you must have the AppFrameworkManageApp user permission to delete templates.
 The template must exist in this org.

 # flags.api-version.summary